Skip to content

 Here is a list of the terrifying haunted places in Wales:

-Skirrid Inn, Abergavenny: One of Most Haunted Places in Wales
+Skirrid Inn, Abergavenny: The Most Haunted Pub in Wales

 According to some, the oldest and most haunted pub in Wales is the Skirrid Inn in Abergavenny.
 This building’s extensive history, which dates back to the Norman Conquest, includes executions and specific instances of witchcraft belief.
 The Skirrid Inn’s night ghost hunts are terrifying, and the ominous sensations in the main bedroom have frightened many expert ghost hunters.
 Are you courageous enough to enter and learn its secrets?
 Slamming doors, thunderous footsteps, and even murmurs await you on your ghost hunts here.